alissa-huskey/python-class/docs/lessons/data-introspection.md

 ```

-Step 2: Check the headers
+Part 3: Check the headers
 -------------------------

 It may be a good idea to look at the response headers to see if there is any useful information.